 The principles for treating facial fractures are the same as for a broken arm or leg.
 The parts of the bone must be lined up (reduced) and held in position long enough to permit them time to heal.
 This may require six or more weeks depending on the patient’s age and the fracture’s complexity.
 When maxillofacial fractures are complex or extensive, multiple incisions to expose the bones and a combination of wiring or plating techniques may be needed.

-The repositioning technique used by our oral surgeon, Dr. Simon Y. Bangiyev, depends upon the location and severity of the fracture.
+The repositioning technique used by our facial trauma surgeon, Dr. Simon Y. Bangiyev, depends upon the location and severity of the fracture.
 In the case of a break in the upper or lower jaw, for example, metal braces may be fastened to the teeth and rubber bands or wires used to hold the jaws together.
 Patients with few or no teeth may need dentures or specially constructed splints to align and secure the fracture.
 Often, patients who sustain facial fractures have other medical problems as well.
 Dr. Simon Y Bangiyev is trained to coordinate his treatment with that of other doctors.